PoliticalGraveyard.com

 Kinch, Pete — of Everett, Snohomish County, Wash.
 Photographer; mayor of Everett, Wash., 1990-94.
 Member, Jaycees.
 Still living as of 1994.

-KINCHANT (Soundex K525) — See also BABINCHACK, BABINCHAK, CHANT, CHANTELLE, CHANTI, DECHANT, HANT, KINCH, KINCHELOE, KINCHELOW, KINCHEN, KINCHION, MARCHANT, MERCHANT, PINCHAM, POPINCHALK, SCHANTZ, STRAINCHAMPS.
+KINCHANT (Soundex K525) — See also BABINCHACK, BABINCHAK, CHANT, CHANTELLE, CHANTI, DECHANT, KINCH, KINCHELOE, KINCHELOW, KINCHEN, KINCHION, MARCHANT, MERCHANT, PINCHAM, POPINCHALK, SCHANTZ, STRAINCHAMPS.

-Kinchant, Robert H. — U.S. Vice & Deputy Consul in Lisbon, 1904-05.
+Kinchant, Robert H. — U.S. Vice & Deputy Consul in Lisbon, as of 1904-05.
 Burial location unknown.

 KINCHELOE (Soundex K524) — See also BACHELOR, BATCHELO, BATCHELOR, CANCHOLA, FRANCHELL, HENCHEL, HONCHELL, HOUNCHELL, KINCH, KINCHANT, KINCHELOW, KINCHEN, KINCHION, WINCHEL, WINCHELL.

-KINCHELOE: See also Pat Board, Jr.
+KINCHELOE: See also Pat Board Jr. — Charles Lewis Wood

 Kincheloe, David Hayes (1877-1950) — also known as David H. Kincheloe — of Madisonville, Hopkins County, Ky.
 Born near Sacramento, McLean County, Ky., April 9, 1877.
-Son of Robert M. Kincheloe and Lucy A. Kincheloe.
 Democrat.
 U.S. Representative from Kentucky 2nd District, 1915-30; federal judge, 1930.
 Died April 16, 1950 (age 73 years, 7 days).
 Interment at Odd Fellows Cemetery, Madisonville, Ky.

 See also congressional biography — Govtrack.us page — Find-A-Grave memorial